AirshipCMS/Docs/20-Properties.md

-# Properties
+# Collection Item Properties
-These properties are available on various template pages.
-The following are examples of how to render them.
+Properties available for Items in a Collection

 ## Categories